Jason Litzau: Professional career

 Litzau turned pro on November 16, 2002 and as of September 2013 had a record of 29-3 with 22 knockouts.
 He has garnered considerable fanfare due to his appearances on ESPN's fight cards.
 His first loss was against Jose Hernandez on December 16, 2006, on HBO.
 He lost to IBF World Featherweight Champ Robert Guerrero in a title match on Leap Day, February 29, 2008.

-The Hernandez Incident
+Jose Hernandez contest

 Litzau was upset in his first spotlight appearance on HBO's Boxing After Dark in a fight against Jose Hernandez.
 The fight was intended to showcase Litzau's considerable talent and box office draw.
 Litzau was ahead on points (68-64 on all three cards) when Hernandez scored an eighth-round knockout over Litzau with a clubbing right hand to the head.
 Litzau had been dropped by a right hand in round one, but appeared well in control of the bout until getting knocked out in round 8.